What You Get:

 Is what I say confidential?
 Yes.
 All client-counselor conversations are private and confidential.
 No information is disclosed without prior written permission from the client.
 However, there are some exceptions required by law to this rule.
 Exceptions include: Suspected child abuse, abuse or neglect of a disabled adult or older adult.
 The therapist is required to report this to the appropriate authorities immediately.
 If a client is threatening grave bodily harm to another person.
 The counselor is required to notify the police.
 If a client intends to harm himself or herself.
 This is not the same as thinking about suicide which is sometimes a symptom of depression or anxiety.
 I may have to notify someone if you have an idea, a plan, and a way to carry out your plan.

-What Can I Expect During a Couples Therapy Session?
+What can I expect during a couples therapy session?
 In a couples therapy session, expect a structured, supportive environment where both partners can openly express their thoughts and emotions.
 I guide you through a process of slowing down conflict, identifying triggers, and understanding the deeper emotions driving your interactions.
 Rather than assigning blame, we focus on recognizing negative cycles and finding new ways to reach each other.
-Sessions are available in 50-minute or 80-minute formats, allowing flexibility based on your needs.

-How Does Online Therapy Work for Couples?
+How does online therapy work for couples?
 Online therapy provides the same structured, research-based approach as in-person sessions, with the added convenience of meeting from your own space.
 We connect through a secure, HIPAA-compliant video platform, ensuring privacy and confidentiality.
 You and your partner can join from the same location or separate ones.
 I facilitate discussions, offer real-time guidance, and help you navigate challenges in your relationship—all without the stress of travel or scheduling conflicts.
-Sessions are available in 50-minute or 80-minute options, depending on your preference and the depth of work needed.
 Many couples find online therapy just as effective, if not more so, due to the comfort of being in their own environment.